midnightntwrk/midnight-architecture/proposals/0009-forks.md

           - delegate the query
 - it is expected, that the facades will need to support sum of all operations from a range of versions, like ledger queries, wallet state queries, etc.; In such cases API should communicate it clearly, that there is a possibility of lack of support for an operation on current version of a component

 While languages like Rust or Scala offer very extensive support for type-level operations, TypeScript is more limited in certain aspects of them.
 There, the facade API could likely be implemented using a combination of strategy and visitor pattern, enums and switch statements, more dynamic constructs (like proxies and/or accessing properties by their names, relying on conventions, etc.) or all of them.
-It should be entirely avoided though to spread fork/version-checking code across codebase.
+It should be entirely avoided though to spread fork/version-checking code across codebase and keep it very close to APIs exposed to users.

+The facades and frameworks play a particularly important role in ensuring smooth operations around the time upgrade is executed, thus they should be implemented with extensive test coverage from the beginning using various approaches, preferably including property-based tests from the beginning.

 ### Protocol